Disability Tax Credit (2026): Complete Step-by-Step DTC Application Guide

 How Much Disability Tax Credit Will I get?

-The amount of the Disability Tax Credit (DTC) you can receive depends on your age and province.
-Here are the general amounts for 2025:
+The amount of the Disability Tax Credit (DTC) you can receive depends on the federal amounts set by the CRA and your age.
+For the 2025 tax year — which you file in 2026 — the federal DTC amounts are:

 • For those 18 years and older: The federal component is $10,138.